berthayes/paperboy/README.md

   - Make sure you register your "device" - the API client - to get an auth token.  http://rmapi.subutux.be/quickstart.html#registering-the-api-client
   - You'll want to either edit the ```fetch_paper.sh``` script or create a ```~/newspapers``` directory; this is where downloaded PDF newspapers are written.

+### To Run for Daily Delivery
+If you have Calibre installed in Linux, you can edit ```fetch_paper.sh``` accordingly and run from Cront.

+If you have Calibre installed in MacOS, cron is deprecated in favor of [launchd](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html) .
+  - Use this very short [article](https://medium.com/@chetcorcos/a-simple-launchd-tutorial-9fecfcf2dbb3) and the included ```com.paperboy.launchd.plist``` file to get daily delivery.

 ### To Help:
   - SUPPORT LOCAL JOURNALISM!